Alex0424/website/work_experience.md

 ## **Preface**

 I'm grateful to Henrik and Håkan for inviting me to join the internship at Dynamist AB.
-Many thanks as well to Kalle, Johan, Richard, Nella, Max, Daniel and everyone else who made the experience so welcoming.
+Many thanks as well to Kalle, Johan, Richard and everyone else who made the experience so welcoming.

 <div style="page-break-after: always;"></div>